mrallc/smr/README.txt

-simple mapreduce: inspired by hadoop and cloud mapreduce; aims to be significantly more robust, simpler, and faster.
+simple mapreduce: inspired by hadoop and cloud mapreduce; aims to be significantly more robust, simpler, and faster (to the extent that streaming data from S3 is not a bottleneck).

 instructions: